grafana/writers-toolkit/docs/sources/write/reuse-content/_index.md

 ### Mount directories of content

 You can reuse whole directories of content using Hugo mounts.
-To do this, refer to [Reuse content with Hugo mounts](https://grafana.com/docs/writers-toolkit/write/reuse-content/hugo-mounts).
+To do this, refer to [Reuse directories of content with Hugo mounts](https://grafana.com/docs/writers-toolkit/write/reuse-content/reuse-directories/).

 With this option, you share content and structure.
 Each page has exactly the same heading structure.